Inside Britain’s Tortured Embrace of Donald Trump

 Britain moved swiftly to contain any potential diplomatic damage.
 Days after the vote, May abruptly reversed course and appeared to move closer to the incoming Trump administration.
 She scolded former U.S. Secretary of State John Kerry for a speech he made in which he criticized Netanyahu’s government as the “most right wing” in Israeli history, and denounced its settlement policy as a threat to a two-state solution.

 Since then, Britain has continued to infuriate its European partners, particularly France, by blocking efforts to pressure Israel to halt settlements and restart peace talks.
-A big conference in Paris, held January 15, gathered officials from 70 countries, including then-Secretary of State John Kerry, to put diplomatic pressure on Israel.
+A big conference in Paris, held Jan.
+15, gathered officials from 70 countries, including Kerry, to put diplomatic pressure on Israel.
 Trump and Israel fiercely opposed the conference.
-Britain subsequently blocked the European Union from issuing statements endorsing the Paris communique, which condemned Israel’s settlements, denounced terrorism and incitement, and proclaimed the two state solution the only path to a viable peace.
+Britain subsequently blocked the European Union from issuing statements endorsing the Paris communiqué, which condemned Israel’s settlements, denounced terrorism and incitement, and proclaimed the two-state solution the only path to a viable peace.

-Initially, the EU ambassador to the U.N was to deliver a speech at the monthly debate on the Middle East on January 17.
-An early draft of the speech, obtained by Foreign Policy, endorsed the Paris conference, and reaffirmed Europe’s condemnation of Israel’s settlement policy and its call for a negotiated solution with two states as the only way to achieve enduring peace.
+Initially, the EU ambassador to the U.N. was to deliver a speech at the monthly debate on the Middle East on Jan.
+17. An early draft of the speech, obtained by Foreign Policy, endorsed the Paris conference, and reaffirmed Europe’s condemnation of Israel’s settlement policy and its call for a negotiated solution with two states as the only way to achieve enduring peace.
 Britain rejected the statement.
 And that killed the European consensus the envoy needed to have delivered the speech.

-The move marked a sharp break between the Europeans, who have worked closely to align their Middle East policies.
-Some European powers worry Britain is serving as a stalking horse for the new Trump administration.
+The move marked a sharp break among the Europeans, who have worked closely to align their Middle East policies.
+Some European powers have expressed concern that Britain is serving as a stalking horse for the new Trump administration.

 “For us, it was a clear signal that [the British] are either under pressure from the Trump administration, or they are trying to get as close as they can,” said a European diplomat.
 The British stance, the diplomat said, was taken “at the expense of standing up for the principles they share with other Europeans.”